edgi-govdata-archiving/web-monitoring-versionista-scraper/backfilling-data.md

 echo '' >> /data/versionista-backfill/$VERSIONISTA_NAME/metadata-chunk-$CHUNK.json
 ```

-You should now have a file and directory structure in `/data/versionista-backfill/versionista1` that resembles what you’d get when running the normal `scrape-versionista` script:
+You should now have a file and directory structure in `/data/versionista-backfill/versionista1` (if your sourced `.env.versionista1` as in the example, otherwise `/data/versionista-backfill/WHATEVER` depending on your environment variables) that resembles what you’d get when running the normal `scrape-versionista` script:

 ```
 /data/versionista-backfill
-└─┬ /versionista1
+└─┬ /versionista1 # or whatever $VERSIONISTA_NAME was set to
   ├─┬ /96855-7670814
   │ ├── diff-13191115.html
   │ ├── diff-13191115-text.html